phpmyadmin/phpmyadmin/faq.rst

 recreate your database/table.
 You will need to choose "Save as file", so that phpMyAdmin can transmit the resulting dump to your station.
 Depending on your PHP configuration, you will see options to compress the dump.
-See also the  configuration variable.
+See also the :config:option:`$cfg['ExecTimeLimit']` configuration variable.
 For additional help on this subject, look for the word "dump" in this document.

 .. _faq6_5: